Lime mortar: Etymology

 Lime comes from Old English lim ('sticky substance, birdlime, mortar, cement, gluten'), and is related to Latin limus ('slime, mud, mire'), and linere ('to smear').
 Mortar is a mixture with cement and comes from Old French mortier ('builder's mortar, plaster; bowl for mixing') in the late 13th century and Latin mortarium ('mortar').
 Lime is a cement which is a binder or glue that holds things together but cement is usually reserved for Portland cement.

 History

 Lime mortar appeared in Antiquity.
 The ancient Egyptians were the first to use lime mortar about 6,000 years ago; lime mortar was used, for example, to plaster the pyramids at Giza.
 In addition, the Egyptians also incorporated various limes into their religious temples as well as their homes.
 Traditional Indian structures were built with lime mortar, some of which are more than 4,000 years old (such as Mohenjo-daro, a heritage monument of Indus Valley civilization in Pakistan).

 The Roman Empire used lime-based mortars extensively.
 Vitruvius, a Roman architect, provided basic guidelines for lime mortar mixes.
 The Romans created hydraulic mortars that contained lime and a pozzolan such as brick dust or volcanic ash.
 These mortars were intended to be used in applications where the presence of water would otherwise not allow the mortar to harden (carbonate) properly.
+Traditional Indian construction used brick dust, called surkhi, as a pozzolan in their mortars.